nomike/nomikes_python_challenges/chapters/4/4.1/index.md

 In vscode, you should install the python extension.
 For information on how to do that refer to the [section about installing vscode in Windows](#installing-vscode-in-windows-subsystem-for-linux) earlier in this chapter.

+### pylance

+You also should install the "pylance" extension.
+This enables vscode to point out errors in your source code for example.

 ### A few helpful tips to get you started

 When you open vscode you will see a welcome page.
 I highly recommend reading some of the walkthroughs.